 The markup pricing model (1) is found in Kalecki (1954).
 However, we can obtain earlier versions of markup pricing in classical economics, and in Cournot (1838).
 See https://www.oecd.org/ctp/transfer-pricing/royaltystatllc-conparability-and-developing-countries.pdf

-Regression (3) produces an OMAD = 4.8%, and regression (4) produces an OMAD = 5.7%.
+The regression model (3) produces an OMBA = 4.8%, and regression (4) produces an OMBA = 5.7%.
 See equation (2).
-Again, this measure of OMAD excludes AM from the numerator.
-Measured by the higher Newey-West t-statistics, regression equation (3) shows stronger (more reliable) results than (4).
+Again, these two measures of OMBA exclude AM from total costs.
+Measured by the higher Newey-West t-statistics, the regression equation (3) shows stronger (more reliable) results than (4).

-An important rule-changing implication of this exercise is that we must select profit indicators with a clear theoretical underpinning (e.g., Kalecki (1954)), and we must consider many years of data available for each selected comparable.
-The regression estimates of operating profit indicators using larger data samples produce more reliable arm’s length ranges of near-neighbor values than the computation of quartiles using three years of data.
+An important rule-changing implication of this exercise is that we must select operating profit indicators with a clear theoretical-basis (e.g., Kalecki (1954)), and we must consider many years of data available for each selected comparable.
+As expected from the statistical law of large numbers, the regression estimates of operating profit indicators using larger data samples produce more reliable arm’s length ranges of near-neighbor values than the computation of quartiles using three years of data.
+See Jaynes (2004), p.
+199.

 Augustin Cournot, Mathematical Principles of the Theory of Wealth, Macmillan, 1927.
 Original in French, 1838.